Jump toUpdate content

-The Generic Routing Encapsultion (GRE) protocol is designed as a tunneling tool in order to carry any OSI Layer 3 protocol over an IP network.
+The Generic Routing Encapsulation (GRE) protocol is designed as a tunneling tool to carry any OSI Layer 3 protocol over an IP network.
 It creates a point-to-point connection like a virtual Private Network (VPN) but without adding lots of latency or overhead.

-- You have ordered and installed a Dedibox Dedicated Server
+• Ordered and installed a Dedibox Dedicated server

-- You have configured your SSH Key on both machines
+• Configured your SSH key on both machines

 Setting up the tunnel on a Scaleway Instance